aitwitterconference/aitwitterconference.github.io/index.markdown

 ---
 layout: page
-title: AI Twitter Conference (AITC)
+title: AI Twitter Conference 2019
 ---
 Welcome to AITC.
-Please stay tuned for further announcement on conference date and times.
-For all enquiries, please email the lead organiser [Alexander Laurence](alexander.adamlaurence@gmail.com).
+Please stay tuned for further announcements on conference date and times.
+For all enquiries, please email the lead organiser [Alexander Laurence](mailto:alexander.adamlaurence@gmail.com).

 ## What is AITC?